 We believe that every child is equally valued, regardless of their starting point in life or barriers to learning.
 We provide a warm, caring and secure environment in which children can learn and thrive.

 Our curriculum is designed to underpin this ethos.
 It is broad, balanced and creative, enabling every child to be nurtured and inspired to reach their potential.
 With the addition of our parallel curriculum we teach children to be safe, healthy individuals who support each other and their community whilst attaining highly across a wide variety of different subjects.
 We aim to create a language rich environment and prioritise the teaching of specific vocabulary to enable children to have the ability to recall, use and apply the knowledge they learn.
 Our children have the opportunity to shape the curriculum and we promote beyond the classroom experiences to enhance their time in school.
 We believe that reading gives children the key to access learning and our aim is to foster a love of books and reading across our school.
-We use THRASS to teach phonics, supported by decodable reading books at each stage from Collins Big Cat Phonics.
+We use Little Wandle to teach phonics, supported by decodable reading books at each phase from Collins Big Cat.

 See our Curriculum Policy pages under Policies.